product-os/process/README.md

 - **Testing**: Make sure the process is working as expected before implementation
 - **Readability**: Auto generate a landr page so navigation through a process is easy an intuitive

-## Process diagram

-The file [process-diagram.md](.docs/process-diagram.md) contains the mermaid diagram auto-generated from [meta.yml](./meta.yml) by using the `mermaid` command of our hack-week cli tool: https://github.com/balena-io-playground/contract-to-markdown.

 ## Setup and configuration